gabstopper/ansible-stonesoft/docs/facts/ospf_element_facts_module.rst

 --------

-* Engines refers to any device that is deployed and managed by the Stonesoft Management Center.
-More specifically, an engine can be physical or virtual, an IPS, layer 2 firewall, layer 3 or clusters of these types.
+* BGP elements are the building blocks to building a BGP configuration on a layer 3 engine.
+Use this module to obtain available elements and their values.

 Requirements (on host that executes module)
 -------------------------------------------

-  * smc-python >= 0.6.0
+  * smc-python

 Options